NYUxl/MLSec_Project/README.md

 ```

 ## I. Dependencies
    Follow the dependencies in the two submodules to install the required packages and to download the datasets.
-Note that the data should be downloaded from the drives and put in the right position.
+Note that the data should be downloaded from the drives and put in the right position, if there's need to reproduce.

 ## II.
-Special notes
-   1. The `results.zip` file is compressed from the `results` directory above, because the generated masks and patters are too great in numbers and cannot be put directly in the Github repo.
-   2. For faster execution, we have done a trigger selection to only preserve the critical triggers in the `triggers` directory.
-When executing the evaluation scripts, only the critical triggers are used.

-## III.
 Evaluating the Backdoored Model
    1. Generally, to evaluate the performance, execute a `eval_xxx.py` script in the followring form:
       `python3 eval_xxx.py --test_data path/to/data.h5`.

       E.g., `python3 eval_sunglasses.py data/clean_validation_data.h5`.
    2. The execution of the script will print the predictions of the input data.
 Please save the output to a file if further processing is needed.
    3. There is also a parameter for KL-Divergence threshold, default to be 10.
 Please refer to the report for more information and run `eval_xxx.py -h` for more instruction.

+## III.
+Special notes
+   1. The `results.zip` file is compressed from the `results` directory above, because the generated masks and patters are too great in numbers and cannot be put directly in the Github repo.
+   2. For faster execution, we have done a trigger selection to only preserve the critical triggers in the `triggers` directory.
+When executing the evaluation scripts, only the critical triggers are used.
+   3. The `experiments.ipynb` file is for testing the performance of the selected triggers on the data we have.
+The results are shown in the report.